 The Sparrow/MSU General Surgery Residency Program participates in the National Residency Match Program (NRMP) and Secondary Offer and Acceptance Program (SOAP).
 We accept prospective residents via these routes only.
 Further, we only accept applications through the Electronic Residency Application System (ERAS).
 Our program codes are 1315440C0 for the Categorical positions (4) and 1315440P0 for the Preliminary position.
 A thorough review of the individual's application takes place with special attention paid to high performance in surgical clerkships and sub-internships, research activity, and humanitarian volunteerism.
 Letters of recommendation are typically from surgical faculty and department chairs.
-USMLE Step scores above 230 for Step 1 and 240 for Step 2 are encouraged.
+USMLE Step scores above 230 for Step 1 and 240 for Step 2 and COMLEX Level 1 and Level 2 scores above 540 are encouraged.

 Program review of Applications

 - ERAS application